Skip to main content

 Furthermore, a state of gut dysbiosis can lead to increased intestinal permeability, allowing bacterial endotoxins to enter the bloodstream.
 This triggers a systemic inflammatory response, which is itself a potent activator of the HPA axis.
 Therefore, protocols aimed at restoring gut health are, in fact, a direct intervention for modulating HPA axis function and reducing systemic inflammation.

-This systems-level analysis reveals that alternatives to are not a random collection of therapies.
+This systems-level analysis reveals that alternatives to traditional wellness programs are not a random collection of therapies.
 They represent a cohesive and scientifically grounded approach to health, one that recognizes the profound interconnectedness of the body’s regulatory systems.
 The goal is to move the entire system from a state of chronic, low-grade stress and inflammation to one of resilience, adaptability, and optimal function.

 References